Gene Krupa: Endorsement

 (December 1927).
-One of his bass drums, a Slingerland 14×26, inscribed with Benny Goodman's and Krupa's initials, is preserved at the Smithsonian Institution in Washington, D.C.
+One of his bass drums, a Slingerland 14×26, inscribed with Benny Goodman and Krupa's initials, is preserved at the Smithsonian Institution in Washington, D.C.

 Awards and honors

 In 1978, Krupa became the first drummer inducted into the Modern Drummer Hall of Fame.
 The 1937 recording of Louis Prima's "Sing, Sing, Sing (With a Swing)" combined with Fats Waller's "Christopher Columbus" by Benny Goodman and His Orchestra featuring Krupa on drums was inducted into the Grammy Hall of Fame in 1982.

 Apollo 440's 1996 hit single "Krupa" is a tribute to Gene Krupa.